Villa Farnesina: Description

 At first floor level, Peruzzi painted the main salone with trompe-l'œil frescoes of a grand open loggia with an illusory city and countryside view beyond.
 The perspective of the painted balcony and colonnade is very accurate from a fixed point in the room.
 In the adjoining bedroom, Sodoma painted scenes from the life of Alexander the Great, the marriage of Alexander and Roxana, and Alexander receiving the family of Darius.

 Alongside these paintings are over 170 plants, including both Old World and New World species, painted by Giovanni Martine da Udine.
+Painted between 1515 and 1518, these paintings include the first generally recognised depictions in Europe of Zea Mays (maize, corn) and Cucurbita maxima (squash), as well as some of the first depictions in Europe of Cucurbita pepo and possibly Cucurbita moschata.
+Another remarkable feature in these paintings is a "well-known phallic representation of an elongated gourd penetrating a fig".

 The villa became the property of the Farnese family in 1577 (hence the name of Farnesina).
 Also in the 16th century, Michelangelo proposed linking the Palazzo Farnese on the other side of the River Tiber, where he was working, to the Villa Farnesina with a private bridge.
 This was initiated, as remnants of a few arches are present in the back of Palazzo Farnese towards via Giulia on the other side of the Tiber, but was never completed.

 Later the villa belonged to the Bourbons of Naples and in 1861 to the Spanish Ambassador in Rome, Bermudez de Castro, Duke of Ripalta.
 Today, owned by the Italian State, it accommodates the Accademia dei Lincei, a long-standing and renowned Roman academy of sciences.
 Until 2007 it also housed the Gabinetto dei Disegni e delle Stampe (Department of Drawings and Prints) of the Istituto Nazionale per la Grafica, Roma.

 The Villa Farnesina is the subject of a scholarly monograph in German and two luxuriously illustrated volumes in Italian, by Christoph Luitpold Frommel (1961, 2003, 2017).
 A team led by the architect Cesare Cundari published an important volume of plans and 3D models in 2017.
 The most comprehensive study is The Villa Farnesina: Palace of Venus in Renaissance Rome by James Grantham Turner (Cambridge University Press, 2022), which won the PROSE Award for best art history title from the American Association of Publishers, 2023.

 The main rooms of the villa, including the Loggia, are open to visitors.